 The warmer months are the best times to check if any of the outdoor woodwork on your home is in need of repainting or reviving.
 Maintaining woodwork regularly is a wise move, since major repairs or replacement are both much more costly.
-Turn your attention to doors and windows, as cold, damp periods can play havoc with outdoor paintwork.
-Follow our step by step guide to get the perfect finish.
+Turn particular attention to doors and windows, as cold, damp periods can play havoc with outdoor paintwork.

 How to restore and repaint your outdoor woodwork

 If there are small areas of decay, saturate them with wood preservative and, when dry, treat with wood hardener.
 Allow the wood to cure, then apply wood filler and smooth with abrasive paper.
 Larger patches of decay can be patch repaired.
 Conserve as much original wood as possible.